sipenp/CS361-MicroserviceA/README.md

 # CS361-MicroserviceA
 ## Microservice A for Farad's Severe Weather Alert
 ### Description
-Checks for severe weather alerts for a given city.
+Checks for severe weather alerts for a given city using Open Weather's API.
+To use an account will  need to be created and the weather check 3.0 will need to be subscribed to.
+It is free to use for 1000 calls per day.
+See [www.openweather.org](www.openweather.org) to sign up and for details on plans.
+Once you have your API key, create a file 'key.env' in the same directory as severe_weather_alert.py and copy the key into the file as the only information.
+Do not add any descriptors only the API key itself.
 Inputs:
 - City name
 Outputs: